Shabirmean/writing-portfolio/README.md

 #### 2. [WSO2 IoT Server - A Case Study](https://github.com/Shabirmean/writing-portfolio/blob/master/WSO2IoTServer.pdf)
 - A reversed engineered case study of the architecture/design of the [WSO2 IoT Server](https://wso2.com/iot/)
-- Written as part of the graduate course-work at McGill University
+- Written as part of the graduate coursework at McGill University
 > **Contribution:** Written entirely by me given that I used to work as an engineer building the IoT Server at WSO2
 ---